sdziallas/comp55/docs/labs/14-Test.md

 ## Review Questions

-***Place your answers to these questions as comments in the TestDate.java file and upload them to canvas***
+***Place your answers to these questions as comments in the DateTest.java file and upload them to canvas***

 1. How many Test methods did I have you make?
 2. What are the differences between those test methods?